keithalewis/papers/probability.md

 different people may have different degrees of belief.
 However, as the amount of information increases, probabilities should converge.

+# Probability Model

 A _probability model_ specifies a _sample space_ and a _probability measure_.
-The sample space is just a set of what can possibly happen: heads or tails as the outcome of a coin toss, the numbers 1 through 6 as the outcomes of rolling a singled die, the set of all sequences of not more than 280 characters as a model of possible Twitter tweets.
+The sample space is just a set of what can possibly happen: heads or tails as the outcome of a coin toss, the integers from 1 to 6 as the outcomes of rolling a single die, the set of all sequences of not more than 280 characters as a model of possible Twitter tweets.

+Assuming the characters are upper and lower case letters, space, and 3 punctuation marks then there are $30^280$ possible messages.
+This is approximately $10^1374$.
+The number of elementary particles in the universe has been estimated to be $10^80$.
+The world population is a bit under 8 billion.
+Assuming everyone posts a Trumpian 10 tweets a day and uses all of their 280 character allotment, that comes to $8\times 10^9 \times 10 \times 280 = 2.24\times 10^44$.
+The universe is 14 billion years.
+That means...

 People seem to be surprised probabilities are modeled using sets.
 Sets have no structure, they are just a bag of things (_elements_).